llavaud/kbt/README.md

-# kbt - Kibana Backup Tool.
+# kbt - Kibana Backup Tool

 This script allow to list, export and import kibana resources (search, visualization and dashboard).